rschramm9/AHNC_MOTUS_KIOSK/WINDOWS_FIRSTRUN_README.md

 If you are well experienced in Windows system administration it may be more tedious and verbose than you need.
 If you are a novice, hopefully it will be detailed enough to get you through and on to the fun parts.

-Also - if you are jumping in from a computer that has already been 'spun up' or if you like to skip ahead but be advised, you may get away with skipping some steps but you will likely need to come back to get everything set just as it should be.
+Also - if you are jumping in from a computer that has already been 'spun up' or if you like to skip ahead but be advised, you may get away with skipping some steps but you will likely need to come back here to get everything set just as it should be.

 ### Who do I talk to? ###